Reeceeboii/Batch-Compression/README.md

 The command is in the format `bc.py <path to folder>`.

 For example, `bc.py /home/reece/Pictures/uploads` would compress and rename all pictures in the `/uploads` folder.

+NOTE: if the file path contains any spaces, wrap it in quotes, i.e. the file path `/home/reece/Pictures/my uploads` would need to be passed as an argument like this: `bc.py "/home/reece/Pictures/my uploads"`